jmettraux/aac_magic/src/rationale.md

 Some travelled weavers say that in Constantinople, there are more colours and more forms and sophistication, but it's difficult to fathom.

+A weaver sees the thread they weave.
+Non-weaver don't seem to see threads, although some might...
+A weaver doesn't see the threads another weaver makes, unless they use a thread-revealing spell.